 4. Listen to your online audience and respond to negative feedback.

 5. Promote offers for online orders and delivery.

 6. Host online live/prerecorded cooking classes with your chef, educate your audience with recipes, share at home workouts, share music playlists, DIY spa tips, share virtual trips and other activities.

 7. Sell ingredients for do-it-at-home meals on social media or via e-shops.

 8. Shift your team’s tasks to support the customers on social media, engage with your community.
 Your regular clients will love talking to a familiar team member.

 9. Engage in social impact projects and donate meals.

 10. Consider shifting your business offers to meet people’s needs.

-Managing Director of Socialprise
+CEO of Socialprise